If you’re a student, you’ve probably heard of Adderall and modafinil.

 Both of these drugs are excellent pharmaceutical stimulants.

-They force the brain into a waking state, increase dopamine levels, and help us get our tasks done faster, better, and for a longer period of time.
+They force the brain into a waking state, increase dopamine levels, and help us get our tasks done faster, better, and for a longer period.

 Deciding which is best will depend on what you’re using it for.